 E. Shirl Donaldson, PhD

-Academia is the second career for E. Shirl Donaldson.
-Dr. Donaldson worked as a partner in a family-owned manufacturing before pursuing an academic career.
+Higher education is a second career for Dr. Donaldson, who worked as a partner in a family-owned manufacturing before pursuing an academic career.
 She brings a wealth of real world experience to practices of entrepreneurship, manufacturing, operations management, project management, quality systems, and technology management to her role as a STEM educator.
 Among the inaugural faculty in the new College of Innovation and Technology, Donaldson has taught operations management, project management and quality systems at The University of Texas and Purdue University.
-Professor Donaldson is a certified project management professional (PMP) and an active member of Project Management International (PMI).
+Dr. Donaldson is a certified project management professional (PMP) and an active member of Project Management International (PMI).
 She has conducted research and published in technical and management disciplines including a focus on targeted populations such as underrepresented minority students, first generation college students, non-traditional students, and veterans.
-A strong advocate of inclusionary practices in education and business, Dr. Donaldson encourages students to work to their strengths while constantly expanding their skill sets and perspective of life.
+A strong advocate of inclusive practices in education and business, Dr. Donaldson encourages students to work to their strengths while constantly expanding their skill sets and perspective of life.
 Since joining the University of Michigan-Flint, Donaldson has developed several community and corporate relationships and continues to promote social mobility in underserved communities.
 Her current research emphasizes the connection of STEM education to motorsports and the development of culturally relevant STEM pedagogies.

 Katherine E. Eaton, PhD